-Watch Williams-Sonoma's (NYS: WSM) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Thursday.
+Investors are on the edge of their collective seats, hoping that Williams-Sonoma (NYS: WSM) will top analyst expectations for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, March 8.
 Williams-Sonoma is a retailer of products for the home.
 The retail segment of its business sells products through five retail store concepts: Williams-Sonoma, Pottery Barn, Pottery Barn Kids, West Elm, and Williams-Sonoma Home.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Williams-Sonoma with 11 of 18 analysts rating it hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on Williams-Sonoma with 12 of 22 analysts rating it hold.
 Analysts don't like Williams-Sonoma as much as competitor Pier 1 Imports overall.
-Seven out of eight analysts rate Pier 1 Imports a buy compared to seven of 18 for Williams-Sonoma.
+Eight out of 10 analysts rate Pier 1 Imports a buy compared to nine of 22 for Williams-Sonoma.
 While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-Revenue forecasts: On average, analysts predict $856.2 million in revenue this quarter.
-That would represent a rise of 5% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $1.25 billion in revenue this quarter.
+That would represent a rise of 4.2% from the year-ago quarter.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 75.3% assigning it an outperform rating.
-The majority of the Fools are in agreement with the All-Stars as 67% give it an outperform rating.
-Fools are bullish on Williams-Sonoma and haven't been shy with their opinions lately, logging 137 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock, with 79.4% awarding it an "outperform" rating.
+The majority of the Fools are in agreement with the All-Stars, as 68.5% give it an "outperform" rating.
 Williams-Sonoma's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-Williams-Sonoma's profit has risen year over year by an average of more than twofold over the past five quarters.
+Williams-Sonoma's profit has risen year-over-year by an average of 34.2% over the past five quarters.
 Revenue has now gone up for three straight quarters.

 Motley Fool newsletter services have recommended buying shares of Williams-Sonoma.Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.